 To be sure you are not personally delayed at check-in or security, be a smart packer.
-Read the airline's luggage requirements and be sure the entire family's luggage meets the weight and size requirements, especially the carry-on luggage.
-Be sure the carry-on luggage is also packed appropriately, with liquids in 3-ounce or less containers all in a zip-lock plastic bag and no sharp or dangerous objects.
+Read the airline’s luggage regulations and be sure the entire family’s luggage meets the weight and size requirements, especially the carry-on luggage.
+Be sure the carry-on luggage is also packed appropriately, with liquids in 3-ounce-or-less containers all in a Ziploc plastic bag and no sharp or dangerous objects.
 Have everyone in the family wear easy on/off shoes, remove their coats and sweaters, and remove all metal jewelry, belts and other items that may trigger sensors off and in bins before moving through security.

 You’ve survived the flight with the kids, maneuvered the airport(s), and have finally arrived at your final destination, eager to get to the hotel.
 You stand at baggage and watch the belt spit out luggage, but where are your bags?
 As the last lucky passenger removes the last bag, it’s official: Your bags are lost.
 Are you remembering to breathe?